 Contract size in FX trading refers to the aggregate value of a position in the forex market.
 For example, the standard contract size for the EUR/USD currency pair is €100,000, which equals one standard lot.
 In other words, when a trader buys or sells one contract of this currency pair, they are virtually trading €100,000.

-Nevertheless, it is important to note that not all trades need to feature standard contract sizes.
+Not all trades need to feature standard contract sizes.
 Traders can operate in smaller increments, known as mini and micro lots, based on their risk tolerance and trading budget.

 - Standard Lot: 1 Lot is equivalent to 100,000 currency units